JackieYe27/face-api/README.md

 About The Project:
 A backend project involving Express and Node which connects to a postgresql database.
+We use Knex.js as our query builder of choice to link the server and database.
 Also we connect to a Clarifai facial recognition API.
 In order to use the API we must get a Clarifai API and simply input it into controllers/image.js file where key is needed.
+Link to front end code: https://github.com/JackieYe27/facerecognitionapp .